So you're considering an IT career, and leaning toward training as a computer network technician or administrator.

 2. Does Coursework Include Prep for Relevant Networking Certifications?

-A quality networking program will outline which certifications students will be prepared to earn following completion of training, such as COMPTIA (A+, Net+, and Linux+), MCP, MCTS, MCSA, MCSE and CCNA.
+A quality networking program will outline which certifications students will be prepared to earn following completion of training, such as those offered by CompTIA (A+, Net+, and Linux+) and Cisco (Cisco Certified Network Associate or CCNA).

 3. Does the Computer Networking Program Include an Internship?